r-Yayap/MultiplePDF-Areas2Excel/README.md

 pip install pillow==10.2.0
 pip install PyMuPDF==1.23.20
 ```

+If you are gonna use OCR, then you need to also install Tesseract-OCR to get its tessdata folder.

 ## Usage
 1. Run Extract_GUI.py ( or you could also just make an .exe through pyinstaller, then run it )
 2. Then: